vasilionjea/react-dn-select/README.md

 - Select box and items can be freely styled
 - Uses modern React components with hooks

-## Demo

-A minimal demo page can be found in the `example` directory.
-Execute `npm run dev` to run the demo app.

 ## Getting started

 ### Installation